Table of Contents

 Pathophysiology and Stages of Wound Repair

-Hemostasis starts with vasoconstriction of the blood vessel and a platelet plug that activates more platelets.
-The intrinsic and extrinsic clotting cascade is activated by the platelets and the damaged tissue to form fibrin mesh with platelets, WBCs and RBCs.
+It starts with vasoconstriction of a blood vessel and a platelet plug, which activates more platelets.
+Vasoconstriction limits blood loss.
+The intrinsic and extrinsic clotting cascade is activated by platelets and damaged tissues to form a fibrin mesh consisting of platelets, white blood cells, and red blood cells.

-Activated platelets release growth factors and cytokines including platelet-derived growth factor and transforming growth factor beta to help with cellular proliferation and granulation.
-This is an immediate stage following the injury.
+Activated platelets release growth factors, chemokines, and cytokines, including platelet-derived growth factor and transforming growth factor-beta, to help with cellular proliferation and granulation.
+Released cytokines attract inflammatory cells and initiate the next stage of healing.

-Inflammation comes next in order to clear the dead cells, bacteria and cellular debris with phagocytes and inflammatory cells.
+The next stage, inflammation, clears dead cells, bacteria, and cellular debris with phagocytes and inflammatory cells.
 Growth factors are released from these cells to facilitate migration and proliferation of cells to allow tissue regeneration.

-Neutrophils migrate from the circulation to the intercellular space within hours guided by the complement system and cytokines.
+Neutrophils migrate from the circulation and into the intercellular space within hours, guided by the complement system and cytokines.
 These help to cleanse the wound of pathogens and debris.
-Monocytes leave the circulation to become macrophages, which are responsible for more wound cleaning from dead cells and debris within the first few days after injury.
+Monocytes leave the circulation to become macrophages, which are responsible for more cleaning of dead cells and debris within the first few days after injury.
 These are the most important cells in healing.
 Macrophages phagocytize debris and pathogens.
 They release many factors responsible for the proliferation of fibroblasts and muscle cells and attract endothelial cells to the site of injury for the formation of vessels.

-Cytokines, tumor necrosis factor (TNF), interlukin-1 and PDGF are all secreted by macrophages to facilitate growth of fibroblasts, myofibroblasts, smooth muscles cells, epithelial cells and endothelial cells.
-This stage lasts for a few days from the injury with neutrophils acting in 3 days and macrophages in the first week.
+Cytokines, tumor necrosis factor, interlukin-1, and platelet-derived growth factor are all secreted by macrophages to facilitate growth of fibroblasts, myofibroblasts, smooth muscle cells, epithelial cells, and endothelial cells.
+This stage lasts for a few days after injury, with neutrophils acting in three days and macrophages in the first week.

-Angiogenesis is the formation of basement membrane with migration and proliferation of endothelial cells to form new capillaries surrounded by myofibroblasts.
+Angiogenesis is the formation of new vasculature, with migration and proliferation of endothelial cells to form new capillaries along the basement membrane surrounded by myofibroblasts.
 Fibroblasts divide and promote contraction of the wound edges to facilitate epithelialization from the periphery to the center.
-This stage can last for few weeks.
+This stage can last for a few weeks.

 Remodeling makes constant changes in the wound starting after about three weeks, and the process may continue as long as several years.
-Remodeling includes apoptosis of excess cells and degradation and alignment of the collagen fibers with skin tension lines.
-This phase can last for years after the initial injury.
+Remodeling includes apoptosis of excess cells and degradation and the alignment of collagen fibers with skin tension lines.
+This phase can last for years after injury.

 Factors Affecting Wound Healing

-There are several factors which delay wound healing leading to chronic ulcer or scar formation.
-These factors include systemic factors and local factors in the wound.
+Several factors can delay wound healing and lead to formation of chronic ulcers or scars.
+Such factors may be systemic factors or local factors within the wound.

-Local causes that impair wound healing include presence of foreign bodies within the wound, infection, edema and moisture.
+Local factors that impair wound healing include the presence of a foreign body within the wound, infection, edema, and moisture.

 Types of Wound Healing

-There are 3 different types of wound healing: primary closure, delayed primary closure and secondary closure.
-However, the mechanism of all three of them is similar to each other.
+There are 3 different types of wound healing: primary closure, secondary closure, and delayed primary closure.
+However, the healing mechanisms of all 3 are similar to each other.

-Primary closure (or healing by primary intention) occurs with simple wounds such as paper cuts and small surgical incisions when a small defect with little risk of complications or infections.
+Primary closure (or healing by primary intention) occurs with simple wounds such as paper cuts and small surgical incisions when a small defect exists with little risk of complications or infections.
 All stages of healing follow smoothly without interruption.

-Secondary closure (or secondary intention) occurs when a large wound has a gap or tissue defect in large wounds and the edges cannot close with primary intention e.g. lacerations, burns and ulcers.
-Granulation tissue with new blood vessels and collagen is needed to close the defect or the skin loss leading to a scar formation.
-This type of wound healing poses a risk of infection and it needs longer time to close.
+Secondary closure (or secondary intention) occurs when a large wound has a gap or tissue defect that prevents the edges from closing by means of primary intention (e.g., lacerations, burns, ulcers).
+Granulation tissue with new blood vessels and collagen are needed to close the defect or skin loss, leading to scar formation.
+With this type of healing, granulation and proliferation take longer, there is risk of infection, and the wound needs more time to close.

-Delayed primary closure or tertiary intention occurs mainly in wounds that need to be left open to ensure that there was no contamination with organisms, then the wound is surgically closed.
-The wound is watched open for a few days and then closed surgically to heal with both primary and secondary intention.
-Examples of such wounds are dog bites, wounds including foreign bodies and wounds healing by a tissue graft.
+Delayed primary closure (or tertiary intention) occurs mainly in wounds that are left open to ensure no contamination by organisms, after which the wound is surgically closed.
+The open wound is watched for a few days and then closed surgically to heal through primary and secondary intention.
+Examples of such wounds are dog bites, wounds that contain foreign bodies, and wounds healing by tissue grafting.

 Complications of Wound Healing

-Wound healing can result in hypertrophic scar or keloid that is raised above the skin due to proliferation of fibroblasts.
-Keloid is different in that it extends beyond the border of the wound site with irregular dense collagen fibers and usually painful.
-Keloid is not common in people of white origin; dark-skinned people are at higher risk of developing keloids.
+Wound healing can result in hypertrophic scars or keloids, which are raised above the skin due to the proliferation of fibroblasts.
+A keloid is different in that it extends beyond the borders of the wound site, with irregular, dense collagen fibers, and it is usually painful.
+Keloids are not common in people of white origin; dark-skinned people are at higher risk of developing keloids.
 Hypertrophic scars stay within wound borders and regress spontaneously.
 They occur immediately after injury, whereas keloids may remain years after injury.